JackyWeng526/Office_Data_Application/README.md

 There are some meters recording the environmental variables every minute.

-Here release the data from July 2020 to September 2020 for further applications.
+Here release the resample data from July 2020 to September 2020 for further applications.

 ![image](https://github.com/JackyWeng526/Office_Data_Application/blob/main/Images/Data_table.PNG)